 “Once three, now two.
 Come now, guests.
 Meet the rest of your hosts.”

-Ian and Oli shared a look of pure terror as they began to hear the thundering feet.
-Ian’s eyes streamed, unrelenting, while Oli just watched the masses charge them, numb.
+Ian and Lio shared a look of pure terror as they began to hear the thundering feet.
+Ian’s eyes streamed, unrelenting, while Lio just watched the masses charge them, numb.

-“Hull breach.
+“Hull breach, bridge in lock down.
 Controls have been released to terminals outside the bridge.”

-Oli walked mindlessly to a nearby terminal, releasing the lockdown on their craft.
-Pushing past the awestruck masses, he dragged Ian through and away from their silent stares.
-Oli could hear as the access terminal by the bridge was being interacted with by one of the acolytes.
-Another sound of gushing air and the wind pulled against Oli and Ian for a moment before a bulk head slammed down a dividing door.
+Lio walked mindlessly to a nearby terminal, releasing the lock-down on their craft.
+Pushing past the awestruck masses, he dragged himself through, and away from their silent stares.
+Lio could hear as the access terminal by the bridge was being interacted with by one of the acolytes.
+Another sound of gushing air and the wind pulled against Lio for a moment before a bulk head slammed down a dividing door.
 There were screams that turned silent as the air was sucked from the corridor behind the sealed door.

-Blank-eyed and silent, Oli and Ian boarded their ship.
+Blank-eyed and silent, Lio boarded their ship.
 They pulled from dock, realigned their trajectory, and readied to leave.
-Ian watched small dots floating in front of the ship from the window, soft orange glow consuming each figure.
+Lio watched small dots floating in front of the ship from the window, soft orange glow consuming each figure.
 He tried to see where it came from, but all he could see was that orange light, beaming into the bridge of the seed ship.
-The bodies twitched and grew as the light altered their forms, swiftly consumed, blurred between light and black.
+The bodies twitched and grew as the light altered their forms until they became a solid mass of flesh that writhed in the light.

-“We’re back on course.
-Should still get to drop off a day early,” Oli murmured.
+“Back on course.
+Should still get to drop off a day early,” Lio murmured to the empty halls.

 Then silence.
 Hollow stares and sleepless nights.